 Each improvement is accompanied by an opinion of probable cost.
-This is a planning level estimate, based on unit pricing and project budgeting numbers provided by the City More accurate cost estimates should be obtained at the time of preliminary design for the specific project.
+This is a planning level estimate, based on unit pricing and project budgeting numbers provided by the City.
+More accurate cost estimates should be obtained at the time of preliminary design for the specific project.
 Additional details of the cost breakdown for each of the improvements can be found in Appendix E.

 Based on the demand projections in this study, water treatment plant expansions may be needed around 2020.
-However, it should be noted that the capital improvement plan presented in this section has very little in terms of water treatment plant improvements.
-A separate master plan will be completed for the water treatment plant at a later date, and findings from this plan should be used to update the City's capital improvement plan.
+However, it should be noted that the capital improvement plan presented in this section contains only those treatment plant improvements necessary to achieve a 15 mgd production rate.
+For higher rates, a separate master plan is needed, and must be completed before the City's long-range capital improvement plan and associated Rate Study can be determined.
+These tasks (Treatment Plant Master Plan, and Rate Study) are planned to occur in the next two years.